EndPointCorp/end-point-blog/2012/05/02/reverting-git-commits.html.md

 -c
 ```

-I saved the diffs into files called 'up.diff' and 'down.diff'.
+I saved the diffs into files called ‘up.diff’ and ‘down.diff’.

 On the old branch I want to revert the changes, after doing this I will just commit the changes and the branch will look like it was before all the commits.
 However all the commits stay in the branch.
 This something like a revert commit.